solana-labs/solana/docs/src/wallet/app-wallets.md

 currently the easiest and fastest way to get set up with a new wallet on Solana.
 The app is free and getting your wallet set up only takes a few minutes.

-**NOTE: At this time, Solana is only supported on the iOS version of TrustWallet.
- Support for Android on Trust Wallet is coming very very soon!**

 {% page-ref page="trust-wallet.md" %}

 ## Ledger Live with Ledger Nano S